etmartinkazoo/etmartinkazoo/README.md

 ### Hi there, I'm Ted 👋

-- 🔭 I’m currently building businesses with [Brem](https://brem.io) and writing the best code I can write with our team.
+- 🔭 I’m currently building businesses with [Brem](https://brem.io) and building an incredible team of talented developers.
-- 🥅 2023 Goals: Stay focused and lead with humility and hard work.
+- 🥅 2024 Goals: Stay focused and lead with humility and hard work.
 - ⚡ Fun fact: I'm pretty good at basketball even though I'm not young anymore.
 I also love to read.

 ---